Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

+$\bullet$ To fully validate the superiority of the NRDC$_{+}^{\prime}$ method, we conduct a comparative analysis with several state-of-the-art network reduction approaches.
+Finally, this paper discusses the potential application values of the proposed method in practical scenarios and its theoretical implications.

-The networks investigated in this study include ER random networks, BA scale-free networks, and ten real-world networks.
+\textbf{Datasets.} The networks investigated in this study include ER random networks, BA scale-free networks, and twelve real-world networks.
 For ER and BA networks, the number of nodes and the average degree are set to $N = 5000$ and $\langle k \rangle = 10$, respectively.
-The ten real-world networks$\footnote{\url{https://github.com/dange-academic/real_network_datasets}}$ span six domains: power grids (USpowergrid and America-Highvoltage), biology (Metabolic, Drosophila, and Proteome), language (Music and Words), transportation (Airports), technology (Internet), and social networks (Enron).
+The real-world networks span seven domains: power grids (USpowergrid), biological (Metabolic, Drosophila, and Proteome), language (Music and Words), transportation (Airports), technological (Gnutella and Internet), citation (DBLP), and social networks (Blogs and Enron).
 The basic topological properties of these networks are summarized in Table~\ref{table:1}.
 Table~\ref{table:1} reports each network's name, domain, number of nodes, number of edges, average degree, and heterogeneity index~\cite{Hu2008}.
-Since the original America-Highvoltage network is not connected, its LCC is taken as the research object here.
-In all subsequent experiments, the networks are regarded as undirected and unweighted graphs without self-loops.
+In the subsequent experiments, all real-world networks are regarded as undirected and unweighted graphs without self-loops.
+These real-world network datasets are available from several major open-source repositories$\footnote{\url{http://konect.cc/networks/};} \footnote{\url{https://snap.stanford.edu/data/};}$$\footnote{\url{https://icon.colorado.edu/networks};}$, and the consolidated datasets can be downloaded from url$\footnote{\url{https://github.com/dange-academic/real_network_datasets}.}$.